atolab/zhe/README.md

 # Test programs

-## Throughput test (a.k.a. "zhe")
+## Throughput test

-The small (and admittedly rather lacking in beauty) test program in the "test" directory is essentially a bidrectional throughput tester with a platform implementation for POSIX + UDP/IP.
+The small (and admittedly rather lacking in beauty) test program named "throughput" in the "test" directory is essentially a bidrectional throughput tester with a platform implementation for POSIX + UDP/IP.

 It has three modes: